CEL-240/security/day 3 SQL inj.md

 select tireid,name,size,4 from session.tires UNION SELECT name,type,cost,color from session.car ; color needs the 4 there to be added as 4 is the placeholder for it and pay attention to the number of columns

+## union select rquires 2 columns thats where placeholders come in